xeedware/cognito-jwt/README.md

   Subject: A GUID that identifies the principle who is the subject of the JWT.

 ### CognitoAccessToken
-The CognitoAccessToken extends AccessToken containing public and private claims added to the registered claims available in the AccessToken.
+The `CognitoAccessToken` extends `AccessToken` containing public and private claims added to the registered claims available in the `AccessToken`.

+Obtain its value from the `CognitoAccessToken` class getter of the same name.\
+For example `myCognitoAccessToken.auth_time` for `auth_time`.\
+Since all `CognitoAccessToken` claims are optional, the returned value may be `undefined`.

 Added claims are:
 * **auth_time** \